 Even as recently as a decade ago, watching a new episode of a favorite show probably meant having to be home at a specific time to do so.
 Sure, there may be an option to program a DVR (and before that, a VCR) to record the program to watch it later but if chances of not being able to or even forgetting was high.

 Thanks to the advent of VOD, all of this changed.
-Virtually all of the content consumers were interested in watching was delivered over the Internet in an on-demand fashion, allowing them to view it all on their own terms.
-FEP is an extension of this by allowing full episodes of those programs to be played back whenever a person desires, thus giving them the freedom and flexibility that traditional broadcast television has always historically lacked.
+Virtually all of the content consumers were interested in watching was delivered over the Internet in an on-demand fashion, allowing them to view it all on their terms.
+FEP is an extension of this by allowing full episodes of those programs to be played back whenever a person desires, thus giving them the freedom and flexibility that traditional broadcast television has historically lacked.

 FEP vs OLV

 So, what is OLV?
 OLV digital marketing and OLV advertising examples would include those brief ads that run before and even during clips being watched on a video streaming site like YouTube.
 Is YouTube OLV?
 Yes, in as much as YouTube is an online video streaming site.
-But the key thing to comprehend is that very little of the content on YouTube is professionally created.
-People upload clips from shows and movies that they don’t own and amateur YouTubers create content that doesn’t match the quality of what is found on most TV broadcasted networks.
+But the main thing to comprehend is that very little of the content on YouTube is professionally created.
+People upload clips from shows and movies they don’t own and amateur YouTubers create content that doesn’t match the quality of what is found on most TV broadcasted networks.

 FEP vs OTT